-Under the Servicemembers Civil Relief Act (SCRA), Active Duty Service members and Reservists (when on active service) are protected under the law.
-SCRA (for all) begins on the first day of Active Duty, which means when the person leaves home for basic or occupational training.
+Under the Servicemembers Civil Relief Act (SCRA), active-duty Service members, reservists, and members of the National Guard (when on active service) are protected under the law.
+SCRA (for all) begins on the first day of active duty, which means when the person leaves home for basic or occupational training.